Securely Wipe Hard Drive from BIOS and Reinstall Windows

 Step 3.
 Select the disk you want to wipe and click Next.

-Note: If you have any further question, you could click the Help button at the left-bottom corner and learn more about Disk Wipe.
+Note: If you have any further questions, you can click the Help button at the left-bottom corner and learn more about Disk Wipe.
 Also, you can contact us via [email protected] for help.

 Wrapping things up

-If that what you want, you can check the given methods above and zero out hard drive with one of them.
-Among them, AOMEI Backupper is the easiest one and integrates with many useful features, such as, system backup, disk backup, schedule backup, daily incremental backup, disk clone, PXE boot tool, etc.
+If that is what you want, you can check the methods above and zero out the hard drive with one of them.
+Among them, AOMEI Backupper is the easiest one and integrates with many useful features, such as system backup, disk backup, schedule backup, daily incremental backup, disk clone, PXE boot tool, etc.